pywaterinfo

 The package development and maintenance is supported by Fluves.
 Part of the initial development of this package has been supported by VITO.

-This package is just a small wrapper around waterinfo.be to facilitate researchers and other stakeholders in downloading the data from waterinfo.be.
-The availability of this data is made possible by de Vlaamse Milieumaatschappij, Waterbouwkundig Laboratorium, Maritieme Dienstverlening & Kust, Waterwegen en Zeekanaal NV en De Scheepvaart NV.
+This package is just a small wrapper around waterinfo.be to facilitate researchers and other stakeholders in downloading the data from waterinfo.be and Service public de Wallonie.
+The availability of the data on waterinfo.be data is made possible by de Vlaamse Milieumaatschappij, Waterbouwkundig Laboratorium, Maritieme Dienstverlening & Kust, Waterwegen en Zeekanaal NV and De Scheepvaart NV, whereas the data on hydrometrie.wallonie.be is made possible by Service public de Wallonie.

 This project has been set up using PyScaffold 3.2.3.
 For details and usage information on PyScaffold see https://pyscaffold.org/.